raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 ## Running virtual machines of Stak Scheme

-To run virtual machines of Stak Scheme without `std` and `alloc` features, you might initialize the virtual machines with custom sets of primitive sets.
+To run virtual machines of Stak Scheme without `std` and `alloc` features, you would initialize them with custom sets of primitive sets.

 In the following Rust program, you use an in-memory I/O device for communication between Rust and Scheme.
-And, you disable all the other primitives using `Void` interfaces that do not run any real operations.
+And, you use "void" file system, clock, etc. that do not run any real operations to disable all the other primitives.

 ```rust
 #![no_std]